 Taormina & Castelmola

 Experience a wonderful day trip and walk around this cliff-top fascinating town with us.
-Your day begins when your english speaking driver greets you at your port of call or place of stay.
-After a leisurely drive through the beautiful Sicilian landscape you'll reach one of the most beautiful bays in the world: Isola Bella below Taormina.
+Your day begins when your English speaking driver greets you at your port of call or hotel.
+After a leisurely drive through the dreamy Sicilian landscape, you'll reach one of the most beautiful bays in the world: Isola Bella below Taormina.
 Here you can walk down to the fabulous rocky shore and into the emerald blue-green waters of the Ionian sea, a magical spot to relax and soak up the Sicilian sun.
 This little corner of Sicily will sweep you off your feet.

-Your driver will then take you up on a scenic drive to get to Taormina's main street while providing a lot of information about things to do and where to go.
-After a series of switchbacks, before reaching the town, we'll pull over at the Ooh-Ah point that offers dramatic views of the sicilian coast and the Italian peninsula.
+Your driver will then take you up on a scenic drive to arrive at Taormina's main street while providing a lot of information about things to do and where to go.
+After a series of switchbacks, before reaching the town, we'll pull over at the panoramic point that offers dramatic views of the Sicilian coast and the Italian peninsula.

 Ancient Tauromenion was founded by colonists from Naxos in the IV century B.C.
 During the greek era the city was prosperous and played an important role during the war against the Mamertines.
 The city continued to form a part of the kingdom of Syracuse until the death of Hieron and it only passed under the government of Rome when the whole island of Sicily was reduced to a Roman province.
 After the fall of the Roman Empire, due to its strategic position, it was one of the last places retained by Byzantines who were ousted by the Fatimids in 962, after a siege of 30 weeks.
 Muslim rule of the town lasted until 1078, when it was captured by the Norman count Roger I of Sicily who re-christianized it again.